 There are over a hundred hormones and neurotransmitters in the human body.

-Serotonin is actually produced when you get the feeling of significance or importance.
+It enables a feeling of well-being and general happiness and is actually produced when you get the feeling of significance or importance.

 To boost serotonin levels in the body, you need to do the following: